 $22,500 (gross revenue at original price) – $15,000 (gross revenue at discounted price) = $7,500 / $22,500 = 33.33%

 Remember, the way people think will change.
-It may be more difficult to acquire each new customer.
-Your sales cycle may get longer or your conversion rate could go down because making sales will be tougher.
-The costs of promoting on websites, social media, advertising, and networking may fluctuate, depending on the platform.
+It will be more challenging to acquire each new customer.
+Your sales cycle may also get longer, and your conversion rate could decrease because making sales will be more difficult.
+The costs of promoting on websites, social media, advertising, and networking may increase, depending on the platform.

-Many small business owners lower their prices in an attempt to offset the challenges of acquiring new customers.
+Many small business owners lower their prices in an attempt to offset the challenges of customer acquisition.
 The thinking is that lower prices will offset consumer spending concerns and increase their propensity to buy.
 While this may seem logical, it makes no sense to do this without having hard-core data to support it.

-It is not uncommon for small businesses to cut their marketing budget and slash prices, with devastating consequences.
+It is not uncommon for small businesses to cut their marketing budget and slash prices only to suffer devastating consequences.
 Resist these anxiety-driven responses and think twice before making changes that could damage your business’s financial health even more.

 READ THIS if you are new to branding: What Is Branding and Why Is It Important?

 A recession forces change.
 Now is the time to re-evaluate everything you have been doing and adjust for the future.
-You may discover it is time to change the customer segment you have been targeting.
+For example, you may discover it is time to change the customer segment you have been targeting.
 Perhaps the people you are currently serving are no longer best suited for your business going forward.

-You may also consider modifying your products and services to better match the needs of current customers as well as new segments you choose to pursue.
+You may also consider modifying your products and services to better meet the needs of current customers and new segments you choose to pursue.
 The same applies to your marketing, service, and sales processes.

 Make transitions gradually but without delay.
 Waiting too long could leave you lagging behind the competition but making adjustments too quickly could cause confusion and increase the margin for error.